interaction-lab/RE-BT-Espresso/README.md

 To run:

-- Edit `config.json`
+- Navigate to BehaviorTreeDev, and edit `config.json`
-- Navigate to appropirate directory, and execute `./clean_script.sh config.json` in command line
+- Execute `./clean_script.sh config.json` in command line

 ---